bbauska/css-mastering-css/README.md

 <h2>CSS FLEXBOX</h2>

-The flexbox CSS layout allows you to easily format HTML.
-Flexbox makes it easy to direct objects horizontally and horizontally using lines and col- umns.
+<p>The <b>flexbox</b> CSS layout allows you to easily format HTML.
+Flexbox makes
+it easy to direct objects horizontally and horizontally using lines and col- umns.
 Items will "change" into different sizes to fill the space.
-It makes responsive design easier.
+It makes responsive design easier.</p>

-CSS flexbox is ideal for standard website design or your application.
+<p><b>CSS flexbox</b> is ideal for standard website design or your application.
 It is easy to read, supports all modern browsers, and does not take much time to get the basics right.
-By the end of this same section, you will be ready to start using flexbox for your web projects.
+By the end of this same section, you will be ready to start using flexbox for your web projects.</p>

-Flexbox is a 1D layout for arranging objects in rows or columns.
-Items are flexible to fill in the blanks or to shrink into smaller spaces.
+<p>Flexbox is a 1D layout for arranging objects in rows or columns.
+Items
+are flexible to fill in the blanks or to shrink into smaller spaces.</p>

-The flex container properties are:
+<p>The flex container properties are:</p>

 -   flex-direction
 -   flex-wrap